 To request an information packet and/or schedule a visit to one of our monthly Admissions Open House event, you may stop in or call the school office at 215-247-1060.
 Or simply email Sue Lasek (firstname.lastname@example.org) with your family’s information including your name, children’s birthdates, and your contact information (emails, phone number, and your current mailing address).

 While it is not a requirement to attend an Admissions Open House in order to apply for enrollment, it is an excellent opportunity to observe the school in action and get a feel for what makes OMC such a terrific place.
 You will have a chance to meet the Principal, tour the school, meet the teachers, observe the classrooms, meet other OMC parents, and learn about the admissions process.

 The Admissions Open House events (also referred to as Observation Days) are held monthly throughout the school year.
 See Visiting for more information and open house dates.

 Step 3: Submit Your Information Form and Academic Records

 Copies of your child’s latest report card and standardized test scores are required for students entering Grades 2-8.
 We cannot proceed in the admissions process without the opportunity to review records.
-As availability is determined, you will be called to set up a family visit with Ms. Ponte, our Principal.
+As availability is determined, you will be called to set up a family visit with Mrs. Schmidt, our Principal.

 Step 4: Meet with the Principal